 - Home Languages GCSE- where possible, all EAL pupils, who are literate in their home language, will be able to sit their home language GCSE.
 The Team Leader MFL organises exams and interpreters as well as revision lessons with outside speakers.
 The students are placed temporarily in a home language VT group, where they can practice their home language.
-The Team Leader MFL is the tutor for this VT group. - 1:1 Mentoring- EAL TAs deliver 1:1 mentoring for students who are struggling and need the extra support. - Homework Club one EAL TA delivers this after school to support students who are struggling with their homework. - KS4 Support Classes there is one group in Year Ten and one group in Year Eleven.
+The Team Leader MFL is the tutor for this VT group. - 1:1 Mentoring- EAL TAs deliver 1:1 mentoring for students who are struggling and need the extra support. - Homework Club one EAL TA delivers this after school to support students who are struggling with their homework. - KS4 Support Classes there is one group in Year Eleven and the option if needed of a group in Year Ten.
 During these sessions, pupils work independently on main curriculum subjects.
-The WSI Co helps with consolidating topics at the requests of the pupils or class teachers.
-The WSI Co also provides dictionaries and study aids, as well as materials from other subjects.
-The WSI Co re-teaches specific topics.
-Some pupils work on grammar and basic language skills.
-Sometimes pupils cover a literacy skill as a class or core subjects topics, i.e. describing, writing a letter etc. - Transition the WSI Co leads on Year Seven Transition with the Head of House for Churchill and will meet the primary school EAL Coordinators to discuss students and ensure the appropriate level of support is implemented for September.
-The WSI Co also supports students with Post 16 transitions with extra visits and bespoke programmes for specific groups of students. - Parental Engagement- the WSI Co will organise 1:1 meetings where there are concerns about individual students.
-The department will also host a Community Café every half term and also a Parent Day where parents can talk about their child's progress.
+The EAL Team help with consolidating topics at the requests of the pupils or class teachers. - Transition- the SEND/EAL Lead works with the Head of House for Churchill and will meet the primary school EAL Coordinators to discuss students and ensure the appropriate level of support is implemented for September.
+The EAL team also supports students with Post 16 transitions with extra visits and bespoke programmes for specific groups of students. - Parental Engagement- the SEND/EAL Lead will organise 1:1 meetings where there are concerns about individual students.
+The department will also host a Community Café every month and also a Parent Day where parents can talk about their child's progress.
 We are also looking at working with external organisations to further support our parents. - First Language Assessments this is carried out for pupils who are making no or little progress in acquiring English and who could have SEND.
-The WSI Co has a framework, which is then adapted to each language and level as needed, with the help of language interpreters.
+The SEND/EAL Lead has a framework, which is then adapted to each language and level as needed, with the help of language interpreters.
 The results are then used as evidence for SEND assessments and interventions, as well as to inform staff of literacy levels of specific pupils. - KS3 Interventions Depending on need, we deliver EAL literacy, focussing on reading skills to newly arrived students and to underachieving KS3 pupils.
-These pupils will use 'Learning Village' and are supervised by specialist EAL TAs.
+Students will be withdrawn for a six-week block for three lessons a fortnight.